z-mousavi/ContourGraphCut/README.md

 ![alt tag](https://github.com/z-mousavi/Contour_GraphCut/blob/main/Graphical_abstract.PNG)

 ## How to use

-### Dependencies
+### Test
 * Download the maxflow folder from this repository and make it.
 (The Original reference is: https://www.mathworks.com/matlabcentral/fileexchange/21310-maxflow?s_tid=mwa_osa_a)
-* Download the MCS library and its dependencies from https://www.mat.univie.ac.at/~neum/software/mcs/.
-* Download Berkeley Contour Detection and Image Segmentation Resources from https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/BSR/BSR_full.tgz and build it.
-It contains the BSDS500 dataset and also evaluation codes.
-### Test
 * The function edge2contour gets the soft edge-map and the parameters and returns the binary contour-map.
 * Run the Gradient_Magnitude_test.m, mPb_test.m and SCG_test.m to see the result of applying our framework on three methods including: Gradient Magnitude, mPb and SCG.
 The parameters are trained for these three methods.
 If you require to employ our framework on your soft method, you should train the parameters anew.

 ### Train
+* Download the MCS library and its dependencies from https://www.mat.univie.ac.at/~neum/software/mcs/.
+* Download Berkeley Contour Detection and Image Segmentation Resources from https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/BSR/BSR_full.tgz and build it.
+It contains the BSDS500 dataset and also evaluation codes.